Cypress

 Properties and benefits of Cypress

-The cypress tree is traditionally recognized for its many benefits:
+Cypress is traditionally recognized for its many benefits:

-• Circulatory and venous : it promotes comfort for heavy legs and supports microcirculation.
+• Circulatory and venous: it promotes comfort for heavy legs and supports microcirculation.